SharifdotG/CSE-205/Mid Solve/Fall 22.md

 In this pseudocode, `MAX_STUDENT_ID` represents the maximum possible student ID number.
 Each student's ID serves as an index in the `power_scores` array, allowing for efficient retrieval and update of their power scores.

 ### b.
 To update the power score of a student (e.g., student ID 18), the authority can simply call the `update_power_score` function with the new score.
-Here's how it can be done:
+Here's how it can be done

 ```python
 # Update the power score for student with ID 18 to 7